-It seems that a group of 'affluent elderly', particularly two-income couples, may approach their potential retirements with substantial assets including accumulating KiwiSaver balances and in ongoing paid employment.23
+It seems that a group of 'affluent elderly', particularly two income couples, may approach their potential retirements with substantial assets including accumulating KiwiSaver balances and in ongoing paid employment.

 It is also likely that another group will arrive at retirement having never owned their own homes, with a long-term history of benefit dependency or in a generally weak financial condition.
-This will swell the proportion of older people in need of significant amounts of supplementary assistance, including social rental housing and/or accommodation subsidies.24
+This will swell the proportion of older people in need of significant amounts of supplementary assistance, including social rental housing and/or accommodation subsidies.

-In 1970, when virtually all of the current 65-plus age group were young or middle-aged adults, income-tested beneficiaries at 30,961 were only 2 per cent of the population aged 16-64.
+In 1970 when virtually all of the current 65- plus age group were young or middle-aged adults, income-tested beneficiaries at 30,961 were only two per cent of the population aged 16-64.
 Half of these were widows.
 By mid-2012 the 309,986 beneficiaries in that age group represented nearly 11 per cent of the total.

-If these disparate trends continue, the future population of older New Zealanders will become a more two-tier group with a wide range of living standards, possibly echoing the winners versus losers scenario described in section one.
-A proactive approach will increase the chances of achieving the successful progress scenario instead.
+If these disparate trends continue, the future population of older New Zealanders will become a more 'two-tier' group with a wide range of living standards, possibly echoing the 'winners versus losers' scenario described in Section One.
+A proactive approach will increase the chances of 'successful progress' instead.